ROTUTU

 Working together | Since 2018 | Process | Fully-washed |

-Situated in the western part of Letefoho, Rotutu is our flagship group with whom we were first introduced, back in 2017.
-Upon this first meeting, we recognised instantly the potential of East Timorese coffee and entered into a partnership with the community to elevate their coffee quality in order to open new opportunities in international markets, and ultimately maximise their earning potential.
-After 2 years of research and at the request of the community, we built the Rotutu processing facility in 2019.
-We then implemented a cherry purchasing model whereby the purchase price has continued to increase year on year at an average of 30% above the local commercial price.
-Whilst we know that the highest price doesn’t always guarantee the best quality, in the case of Rotutu, this has incentivised members to take great care in selectively harvesting only the ripest red cherries for processing.
-Combined with the expertise of our team who we employ at the facility, together we have been able to see great improvements in the quality of the coffee which Rotutu has been producing since our partnership began.
+Upon our first meeting with the coffee farmers of Rotutu in 2017, we recognised instantly the potential of East Timorese coffee and entered into a partnership with the community to elevate their coffee quality in order to open new opportunities in international markets, and ultimately maximise their earning potential.
+After 2 years of research and at the request of the community, we built the Rotutu processing facility in 2019 and implemented a cherry purchasing model whereby our purchase price has continued to increase year on year at an average of 30% above the local commercial price.